huytran-storai/project-GoMiFoodApp-2023/README.md

-# We are push code on branch feature/GoMiApp-2023
+# We push code on branch feature/GoMiApp-2023
 Thanks teacher!

 - Members :